Dmoulart/tetriz/readme.md

 # Tetriz

-A small buggt tetris game in zig
+A small buggy tetris game in zig

 - Left and Right Arrows to move.